 To keep things simple – it's a thousand times more probable that you'd experience COVID-19 complications than the vaccine side effects. 💉

 We've all heard multiple news stories about the AstraZeneca vaccine – some of them may seem disturbing.
 Although the that confirmed the benefits of the vaccination, you still may have some doubts – let's quickly debunk some of them. ⤵️

 *Vaccine doesn't increase blood clots' risk in the entire population*.
 Taking the vaccine doesn't automatically elevate your risk of thromboembolic episodes, no matter if you're already prone to them or not.

-Vaccine is probably associated with the extremely rare disorder that may cause both low level of platelets and blood clots in different organism's vessels.
+Vaccine is probably associated with the extremely rare disorder that may cause both low level of and blood clots in different organism's vessels.
 This means that some people, in scarce situations (25 in 20 million), may develop this condition.
 We still can't tell why these particular individuals fall sick – we know, however, that this disease may also develop after:

 - Regular infection; 🤧